fossas/fossa-action/README.md

 FOSSA Action will run on any linux runner or on a MacOS runner. **Note**: In order to use container scanning, a running docker daemon is required - unfortunately Github's MacOS runner does not provide docker.

-Windows is not currently supported.
+Windows is not currently supported in this action, although it is supported when integrating FOSSA CLI directly.

 ### Versioning
 Please note: Versioning of this action does not correspond to the version of FOSSA CLI.
 This Action will always use the latest version of FOSSA CLI found [here](https://github.com/fossas/fossa-cli/releases).